oliviaylee/oliviaylee.github.io/_pages/portfolio.md

 Philosophy Papers
 ======
+<span style="color:#52ADC8">**Philosophy of Mind: Wittgenstein, The Unconscious Mind, and Self-Knowledge**</span> [\[paper\]](/files/2022-fall-oxfordphil-essays.pdf){:target="_blank"} <br>
+  <sub>*Collection of essays for OSPOXFRD 199: Philosophy of Mind (Fall 2022)*<br>
+  A compilation of four essays written for my Directed Reading in Philosophy of Mind, at the University of Oxford.
+The essay titles and topics are as follows: <br>
+  Essay 1: Might your new philosophy tutor be a non-conscious ‘zombie’ for all you know?
+(Topic: The Problem of Other Minds) <br>
+  Essay 2: Might you see red where I see blue?
+(Topic: The Privacy of Experience) <br> Essay 3: What is it to make the unconscious conscious?
+(Topic: The Unconscious Mind) <br> Essay 4: How is knowledge of my own states of mind possible?
+(Topic: Self-Knowledge)
+  </sub> <br>
+  <sub style="font-size:11px">*Topics: Philosophy of Mind, Philosophy of Psychology, Wittgenstein, Private Language Argument, Consciousness, Self-Knowledge*</sub>

 <span style="color:#52ADC8">**Predictive Processing: Efficiently processing high-dimensional, multimodal inputs**</span> [\[paper\]](/files/2022-spr-symsys205-paper.pdf){:target="_blank"} <br>
   <sub>*Final paper for Stanford's SYMSYS 205: The Philosophy and Science of Perception (Spring 2022)*<br>
   I argue for the plausibility of the predictive processing framework over the standard bottom-up